AnjaBuckley/RAG-Meeting-Transcripts-QA-System/README.md

 - Embeds them using HuggingFace models
 - Stores them in a local Chroma vector database
 - Lets you ask questions and get answers (with sources!) using a local Ollama LLM (like qwen3)
-- **Now includes a Streamlit interface for easy local interaction!**
+- **Also includes a Streamlit interface for easy local interaction!**

 ## 🛠️ Setup Instructions